 China's Didi to be added to S&P Dow Jones' indexes on July 12

-SHANGHAI, July 2 (Reuters) - Didi Global Inc (DIDI.N) will be added to S&P Dow Jones' global equity indexes on July 12 following the U.S. stock market debut of the Chinese ride-hailing company this week, the index publisher said.
+SHANGHAI (Reuters) - Didi Global Inc will be added to S&P Dow Jones’ global equity indexes on July 12 following the U.S. stock market debut of the Chinese ride-hailing company this week, the index publisher said.

 Didi shares will be added before the start of trade on July 12 “to eligible indices after qualifying for Fast Track IPO Entry as per methodology rules,” S&P Dow Jones Indices said in an emailed statement, without elaborating.